FatherDivine/Powershell-Scripts-Public/Modules/Keysight/README.md

 #

-The #1 recommended version of using this is as a module, which can be loaded onto a PC from a  FOG SNAPIN (likely named Keysight Module Loader, PowerShell Module Pusher/Loader or likes), or thru execution of that FOG script on a local PC, as well as just copying the .psd1 and .psm1 files to C:\Program Files\WindowsPowerShell\Modules\Keysight\ folder is outlined below.<br>
+The #1 recommended version of using this is as a module, which can be loaded onto a PC from a  FOG SNAPIN (likely named Keysight Module Loader, PowerShell Module Pusher/Loader or likes), or thru execution of that FOG script on a local PC, as well as just copying the .psd1 and .psm1 files to C:\Program Files\WindowsPowerShell\Modules\Keysight\ folder is outlined below.<br><br>

 The benefit of using modules over the above methods are:<br>
 1.)
 The module is automatically loaded and available in every PowerShell session you open natively.<br>
 2.)
 There is less coding necessary, saving time.<br>
 3.)
 They are easy to update, and have a central location<br>
 4.)
 When the entire lab has a module (like QuickFix) you can just type "QuickFix" or even it's alias "QF" at any PS prompt and it will run on that PC.
-From that same LAB PC you could run QuickFix on every other PC in the lab.<br>
+From that same LAB PC you could run QuickFix on every other PC in the lab.<br><br>
 #
 To fix the HOME path of the Keysight ADS program on the local PC (as if you're sitting at the one needing the fix), open a PowerShell session and type:<br>